GokulC1205/HashAgileTask/README.md

 # Resume Information Extractor

-A powerful tool designed to extract essential information from resumes in various formats (PDF, DOCX, TXT) using Streamlit and Google Gemini API KEY.
-This project was created as part of the Hash Agile selection process to streamline the resume review process for potential candidates.
+Resume Information Extractor designed to extract essential information from resumes in various formats (PDF, DOCX, TXT) using Streamlit and Google Gemini API KEY.
+This project was created as part of the Hash Agile selection process.

 ## Features